 At the start of The Circle, Mae Holland (Emma Watson) is quite literally stuck in a box.
 A cubicle, that is.
-And the only person who can free her from Office Space-style hell to the rolling hills of a tech company campus is her best friend and savior, Annie (Karen Gillan).
-After Annie gets Mae an interview at the Circle, a tech company of mash-up of Facebook and Google, with a dash of George Orwell's 1984, Mae skyrockets from her bleak, gray office to the hallowed, glassy halls of Silicon Valley.
+And the only person who can free her from Office Space-style hell to the rolling hills of a tech company campus is her best friend and saviour, Annie (Karen Gillan).
+After Annie gets Mae an interview at the Circle, a tech company of mash-up of Facebook and Google, with a dash of George Orwell's 1984, Mae skyrockets from her bleak, grey office to the hallowed, glassy halls of Silicon Valley.

 On her first day of work, Mae enters a magical elevator with Annie that projects images of their friendship onto the walls — think Charlie and the Chocolate Factory meets Facebook.
 Typical poses of a long-term friendship abound, from the middle-school hand-on-hip pose to the “going out” smirk.
 But a few photos do not an intimate on-screen friendship make.

 This relationship, which serves as Mae’s introduction to the Circle, has some distractingly confusing aspects.
 If Annie and Mae are the same age and grew up together, then how can Annie already hold an inner-sanctum job at a prestigious tech haven, while Mae toils in an administrative role at a water company?
 How did Annie and Mae meet in childhood, if Mae lives in a run-down town in the California desert and Annie is from Scotland?
 Why is Annie's Scottish heritage never mentioned?